ewanp2025/CaviaBioacoustics/README.md

 ## Build Instructions
 This project is configured with GitHub Actions to automatically compile Release APKs and AABs.

+*Note: The current GitHub Actions `.yml` workflow successfully builds both files, but it is a known issue that it only signs the `.apk`.
+The `.aab` (Android App Bundle) is currently output unsigned.*

 To build locally:
 1. Ensure **Qt 6.7+** and the **Android SDK/NDK** are installed.